chainx-org/ChainX/README.md

 # customize your name on the telemetry page via `--name`
 $ RUST_LOG=info ./chainx --chainspec=dev --telemetry --name=YOUR_NAME --bootnodes=/ip4/47.93.16.189/tcp/20222/p2p/QmRdBJk8eVPjkHcxZvRAUZdWtTq96mWivJFc7tpJ8fUEGU --db-path=/tmp/chainx
 ```

+### Validating on PoC 3

+If you have succeeded to connect to our testnet, being a validator is not hard:

+1. follow the instruction above to start a node util it is synced.

+2. Create an account using [our web-based wallet](http://wallet.chainx.org).
+Save your seed and take note of your account's address.

+3. File an application to be a validator in our telegram [chainx_org](https://t.me/chainx_org), which should include your name, url and ChainX address of validator account.

+4. Rerestart your node with `--key=<seed> validator`:

+    ```bash
+    RUST_LOG=info ./chainx --chainspec=dev --telemetry --name=YOUR_NAME --bootnodes=/ip4/47.93.16.189/tcp/20222/p2p/QmRdBJk8eVPjkHcxZvRAUZdWtTq96mWivJFc7tpJ8fUEGU --db-path=/tmp/chainx --key=<seed> validator
+    ```

 ## Development